 Whether you're a resident, a visitor, or just curious, we hope that you'll take the time to explore these pages to see everything that our community has to offer.

 If you can't find what you're looking for, please feel free to give us a call at (270) 365-9575, or visit us at our location at 206 East Market Street in historic downtown Princeton.

-Spring is in full swing in beautiful Princeton, Kentucky!
+Summer is in full swing in beautiful Princeton, Kentucky!
 Plan your visit today, but make sure to set aside time to explore and take in all the wonderful sights and things to do in our community.
 From walking along Main Street in our historic downtown district, to visiting one of our many parks or playgrounds, to shopping or dining at one of the many stores along our Hwy 62 business corridor, there's something for everyone in Princeton!
 We'll see you soon!

 - No upcoming events at this time.